 Line 13 - Total Eligibles Enrolled in Managed Care - This number is reported for informational purposes only.
 This number represents all individuals eligible for EPSDT services in your State who are enrolled in any type of managed care arrangement at any time during the reporting year.
 It includes any capitated arrangements such as health maintenance organizations or individuals assigned to a primary care provider or primary care case manager regardless of whether reimbursement is fee-for-service or capitated.
-Include these individuals in the total number of eligibles on line 1; include the number of initial or periodic screenings provided to these individuals in lines 6 and 8 for purposes of determining the State's screening and participation rates.
+Include these individuals in the total number of eligibles on line 1a and b, as appropriate; include the number of initial or periodic screenings provided to these individuals in lines 6 and 8 for purposes of determining the State's screening and participation rates.
 The number of individuals referred for corrective treatment and receiving dental services are reflected in lines 11 and 12, respectively.

-Line 14 - Total Number of Screening Blood Lead Tests - Enter the total number of screening blood lead tests furnished to eligible individuals under the fee-for-service or managed care arrangement.
-Do not count blood lead tests done on persons who have been diagnosed or treated for lead poisoning.
-Do not make entries in the shaded columns.
+Line 14 - Total Number of Screening Blood Lead Tests - Enter the total number of screening blood lead tests furnished to eligible individuals under fee-for-service or managed care arrangements.
+Follow-up blood tests performed on individuals who have been diagnosed with or are being treated for lead poisoning should not be counted.
+You may use one of two methods, or a combination of these methods, to calculate the number of blood lead screenings provided:

-To report number of screening blood lead tests do the following: Count the number of times CPT code 83655 ("lead") or any State-specific (local) codes used for a blood lead tests reported with any ICD-9-CM except with diagnosis codes 984 (.0-.9)("Toxic Effects of Lead and Its Compounds"), E861.5 ("Accidental Poisoning by Petroleum Products, Other Solvents and Their Vapors NEC: Lead Paints"), and E866.0 ("Accidental Poisoning by Other Unspecified Solid and Liquid Substances: Lead and Its Compounds and Fumes").
-These specific ICD-9-CM diagnosis codes are used to identify people who are lead poisoned.
-Blood lead tests done in these individuals do not count as a screening blood lead test.
+Count the number of times CPT code 83655 (“lead”) for a blood lead test is reported within certain ICD-9-CM codes (see Note below); or

+You may include data collected from use of the HEDIS® measure developed by the National Committee for Quality Assurance to report blood lead screenings if your State had elected to use this performance measure.

+NOTE: On a claim, CPT code 83655 is the procedure code used to identify that a blood lead test was performed.
+CPT code 83655, when accompanied on the claim by a diagnosis code of V15.86 (exposure to lead) or V82.5) (special screening for other conditions such as a screening for heavy metal poisoning) may be used to identify a person receiving a screening blood lead test.
+However, a claim in which the procedure code 83655 is accompanied by a diagnosis code of 984(.0-.9) (toxic effect of lead and its compounds) or e861.6 (accidental poisoning by lead paints) would generally indicate that the person receiving the blood lead test had already been diagnosed or was being treated for lead poisoning and should not be counted.

 F. Disclosure Statement - According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this information collection is 0938-0354.
 The time required to complete this information collection is estimated to average 28 hours per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
 If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop: C4-26-05, Baltimore, Maryland 21244-1850.